 ]]>

-https://blog.detassigny.net/posts/8/mocking-in-php-2-phpunit-mocks Tue, 07 May 2019 22:37:59 +0200 Gabriel de Tassigny
+http://blog.detassigny.net/posts/8/mocking-in-php-2-phpunit-mocks Tue, 07 May 2019 22:37:59 +0200 Gabriel de Tassigny

-Mocking in PHP #1: Writing your own mocks https://blog.detassigny.net/posts/7/mocking-in-php-1-writing-your-own-mocks A good way to vizualize how mocking works in the first place is to implement your own mocks Mocking is a fundamental part of unit testing.
+Mocking in PHP #1: Writing your own mocks http://blog.detassigny.net/posts/7/mocking-in-php-1-writing-your-own-mocks A good way to vizualize how mocking works in the first place is to implement your own mocks Mocking is a fundamental part of unit testing.
 Without mocks, you're stuck into writing tests that need to handle all dependencies of your class.
 Which sometimes means having to interact with the database, a file system, an API...
 It's simply way to complicated and is outside the scope of unit testing anyway.

 In this series of articles called "Mocking in PHP", I will explore different ways of mocking your dependencies when writing PHPUnit test.